deep-thought-labs/drive/docs/container-management.md

 docker compose start
 ```

+**Note:** If you encounter permission issues with direct `docker compose` commands, use the wrapper script (`drive.sh`) instead, or see the [Fixing Permission Issues](#fixing-permission-issues) section below.

 **What it does:**
-- `docker compose up -d`: Creates the container if it doesn't exist and starts it in detached mode (background).
+- `./drive.sh up -d`: Creates the container if it doesn't exist and starts it in detached mode (background).
 The `-d` flag means it won't block your terminal.
-- `docker compose start`: Starts an already-created container that was previously stopped.
+- `./drive.sh start`: Starts an already-created container that was previously stopped.

 **Expected output:**
-- `docker compose up -d`: Shows container name and status (e.g., `infinite-mainnet  Started`)
+- `./drive.sh up -d`: Shows container name and status (e.g., `infinite-mainnet  Started`)
-- `docker compose start`: Minimal output, just confirms the container started
+- `./drive.sh start`: Minimal output, just confirms the container started

 **When to use:**
 - `up -d`: First time setup or when recreating the container